Roeiazran/Procedural-programming/Bank/README.md

    Option to view the account owner details including the past transactions made on the account.

-The programm use's the concept of structures in C, linked list and memory allocations.
+The programm use's the concept of structures in C, linked list and memory allocations (the programm has zero leaks)

 Running demonstration: